 Receptors in the Project study area are described below and shown on Exhibit 3-A. Localized air quality impacts were evaluated at sensitive receptor land uses nearest the Project site.
 All distances are measured from the Project site boundary to the outdoor living areas (e.g., backyards) or at the building façade, whichever is closer to the Project site.
-The selection of receptor locations is based on Federal Highway Administration (FHWA) guidelines and is consistent with additional guidance provided by Caltrans and the Federal Transit Administration (FTA).

-- R1: Location R1 represents the existing residence at 23805 Orange Avenue, approximately 117 feet south of the Project site.
-Since there are no private outdoor living areas facing the Project site, receptor R1 is placed at the building façade. - R2: Location R2 represents the existing residence at 20860 Tobacco Road, approximately 445 feet west of the Project site.
-R2 is placed in the private outdoor living areas (backyard) facing the Project site.

-- R3: Location R3 represents the existing residence at 20601 Tobacco Road, approximately 1,136 feet northwest of the Project site.
-R3 is placed in the private outdoor living areas (backyard) facing the Project site - R4: Location R4 represents the existing residence at 23745 Placentia Avenue, approximately 1,148 feet north of the Project site.
-R4 is placed in the private outdoor living areas (backyard) facing the Project site. - R5: Location R5 represents an industrial use building approximately 259 feet east of the Project site. - R6: Location R6 represents the existing residence at 21063 Webster Avenue, approximately 600 feet southeast of the Project site.
-R6 is placed in the private outdoor living areas (backyard) facing the Project site.
+- R1: Location R1 represents the existing residence at 23453 Cajalco Road, approximately 54 feet north of the Project site.
+R1 is placed in the private outdoor living areas (backyard) facing the Project site. - R2: Location R2 represents the sensitive residence at 19543 Patterson Avenue, approximately 317 feet north of the Project site.
+R2 is placed in the private outdoor living areas (backyard) facing the Project site. - R3: Location R3 represents the Metropolitan Water District building at 19851 Patterson Avenue, approximately 229 feet south of the Project site.
+R3 is placed at the building façade. - R4: Location R4 represents the existing residence at 19972 Patterson Avenue, approximately 951 feet south of the Project site.
+R4 is placed in the private outdoor living areas (backyard) facing the Project site. - R5: Location R5 represents the sensitive residence at 23124 Rider Street, approximately 1,631 feet southwest of the Project site.
+R5 is placed in the private outdoor living areas (backyard) facing the Project site.

-The SCAQMD recommends that the nearest sensitive receptor be considered when determining the Project's potential to cause an individual a cumulatively significant impact.
-The nearest land use where an individual could remain for 24 hours to the Project site has been used to determine localized construction and operational air quality impacts for emissions of PM10 and PM2.5 (since PM10 and PM2.5 thresholds are based on a 24-hour averaging time).
-The nearest receptor used for evaluation of localized impacts of PM10 and PM2.5 is the existing westernmost residence on the property located at 23805 Orange Avenue, represented by R2, approximately 117 feet (36 meters) south of the Project site.
-As such, a 36-meter distance will be used for evaluation of localized PM10 and PM2.5.
+The SCAQMD recommends that the nearest sensitive receptor be considered when determining a Project's impact.
+The nearest land use where an individual could remain for 24 hours to the Project site has been used to determine localized construction and operational air quality impacts for emissions of PM10 and PM{2.5} (since PM10 and PM{2.5} thresholds are based on a 24-hour averaging time).